 Following these strategies can help you manage your diabetes while climbing the corporate ladder:

 - Take the time to prepare a healthful lunch that includes fresh fruits and veggies.
-For busy days, have on hand canned soup, tuna, fruit juice, and vegetable juice (like V8).
+For busy days, have on hand canned soup, tuna, fruit juice, and vegetable juice.
 Going out to lunch?
 Read the menu first; many restaurants post their menus online.
 Once there, make good choices, like ordering a broth-based soup or salad, skipping the rolls and butter, eating smaller portions, and splitting dessert.
 In general, try to eat lunch at the same time every day.

 - Exercise can help your body use insulin better.
 Take a half hour to walk or workout in the gym.
 To avoid hypoglycemia, exercise after eating lunch or have a snack before the activity.
 You should also test your glucose.

 - If you have an especially demanding task, test your blood sugar right before.